Rherer/restic-exporter/README.md

 > - Container

 You can either download a prebuilt binary from the releases tab (provided for Windows and Linux), or build your own using the following steps.
-> For Linux an optional, automated setup script is provided, which:
+> For Linux a optional, automated setup script is provided, which:
 > - builds (or downloads, if go is not installed) the binary
 > - optionally installs a systemd-service